dxw/playbook/README.md

 ### Mongoose

 ## Tickets
 We use [Zendesk](https://dxw.zendesk.com) to manage support requests.
-If you're just getting started, your first port of call should be the [Zendesk Introduction](https://support.zendesk.com/hc/en-us/articles/203921213).
+If you're just getting started, the [Zendesk Introduction](https://support.zendesk.com/hc/en-us/articles/203921213) is your first port of call.
 After you've read that, ask someone to sit with you and talk you through it, to answer any questions.

-Other than for projects you're currently sprinting on, all requests for us to do things should come via tickets.
+Other than for projects you're currently sprinting on, all requests for us to do things must come via tickets.
 We use tickets to manage requests in order to:

 * Keep track of all the things we need to do, and what state they're in;
 * Have a record of the changes we're asked to make;